 Make tidying up fun.
 Have a stopwatch ready and make it a race to see who can clean up fastest.
 Create some sibling competitiveness by replicating this idea between them.
 Maybe use egg timers to give them a sense of time.
-Get creative, give them the control to be able to tidy up their board games in the form of a Jenga Tower.
+Get creative, give them the control to be able to tidy up their board games in the form of a Jenga Tower, or to put all the building blocks in one place.
 Split up the room in to baskets.
 Allow them to choose which toys goes in which basket.
 Kids thrive on control.

 Also, just a reminder to not give yourself a hard time if you are constantly tripping over crayons and slipping on tissue paper, this is fine.
 A messy room is not the end of the world.
 Tidying is just a simple way to introduce a little discipline and an ability to follow instructions in the build up to the ‘real world’ of pre-school, high school – or wherever they may be.